lucaswoj/mllama/README.md

 ## Features

-  *	**Ollama Protocol Compatibility**: Seamlessly integrates with clients using the Ollama protocol.
+  *	**Ollama Protocol Compatibility**: Seamlessly integrates all clients supporting the Ollama protocol.
-  *	**Powered by MLX**: Utilizes Apple’s cutting-edge MLX framework for efficient, GPU-accelerated model execution on Apple Silicon.
+  *	**Powered by MLX**: Uses Apple’s MLX framework for cutting-edge performance on Apple Silicon.
+Prompt eval time is signficiantly faster than Ollama.
-  *	**Minimalism**: Is a small codebase focused on essential functionality.
-  *	**OpenAPI Specification**: Provides API documentation and schemas using FastAPI’s built-in OpenAPI support.

 ## Installation